Purgatory

 Rome did this for Protestants that grew up in Protestant communities and had never been exposed to the teaching and truth of Roman catholicism.
 Meaning, they might have become Roman catholic if only they had heard about it.
 Since they were not exposed to Rome's "truth" they could be awarded indulgence through invincible ignorance.
 If you were one of those who knew about catholicism's truths, and turned your nose up at it, you could not be awarded - you have no hope of salvation.

 Yes - all of this is still being dictated today.
-All you have to do is look up Rome's statements on purgatory and indulgences in their 1995 catechism.
+All you have to do is look up Rome's statements on purgatory and indulgences in their 1995 catechism and Vatican II.

 What does Scripture Say?